hamed65kz/OpenBTS-UMTS-RLC/Readme.md

     Open umts-rlc-proj.pro in qt creator and build it

 ###### For building the RLC Library
-    Include umts-rlc-proj.pri in your main .pro file (use include command) and build yourself application
+    Include umts-rlc-proj.pri in your main .pro file (use include command) Add URlc.h to your main application
+    Build your main application